vthwang/TingSyuanWang/README.md

 - 🌱 I’m currently learning design pattern and solving problem on [leetcode](https://leetcode.com/TingSyuanWang/).
 - 📫 How to reach me: <a href="mailto:vincent@fishboneapps.com">Chat with me Here</a> / <a href="mailto:vincent@fishboneapps.com">Working Email</a>
 - 😄 Interested in Blockchain, Web development.
-- ⚡ Fun fact: ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...

----

 ### Connect with me